 one God, for ever and ever.
 Amen.

 • Jesus restores life for the service.
 After having participated in the celebration of Saturday in the Synagogue, Jesus went to Peter’s house and cured his mother-in-law.
-Once healed, she gets up and, with her health restored and having recovered her dignity, she begins to serve the persons.
-Jesus does not only heal the person, but he does it in such a way that she begins to serve life.
+Once healed, she gets up, with her health restored and having recovered her dignity, and she begins to serve.
+Jesus does not only heal the person, but He does it in such a way that she begins to serve life.

 • Jesus accepts the marginalized.
-When it begins to get dark, in the afternoon, at the end of Saturday when the first star shines in the sky, Jesus accepts and cures the sick and those possessed whom people had brought to him.
-The sick and those possessed were the most marginalized persons of that time.
-They had nobody to whom to have recourse.
+When it begins to get dark, in the afternoon, at the end of Saturday when the first star shines in the sky, Jesus accepts and cures the sick and those possessed whom people had brought to Him.
+The sick and those possessed were the most marginalized people of that time.
+They had nobody to whom they had recourse.
 They depended on public charity.
 Besides this, religion considered them impure.
-They could not participate in the community, it was as if God rejected and excluded them.
-Therefore, it can very clearly be seen in what the Good News of God consists and that which he wants to do in the life of people: to accept the marginalized and the excluded, and to insert them again to live together in the community.
+They could not participate in the community.
+It was as if God rejected and excluded them.
+Therefore, the Good News of God consists of what He wants to do in the life of people: to accept the marginalized and the excluded, and to insert them again to live together in the community.

 • To remain united to the Father, in prayer.
-Jesus is presented to us while he prays.
+Jesus is presented to us while He prays.
 He makes a great effort to have the time and the adequate environment to pray.
 He rises before the others and goes to a deserted place, to be able to be alone with God.
-Many times the Gospels speak to us about the prayer of Jesus, in silence (Mt 14, 22-23); Mk 1, 35; Lk 5, 15-16; 3, 21-22).
-Through prayer he maintains alive the awareness of his mission.
+Many times the Gospels speak to us about the prayer of Jesus, in silence (Mt 14:22-23); Mk 1:35; Lk 5:15-16; 3:21-22).
+Through prayer He maintains the awareness of His mission.

 • It is precisely for this that I have come!
-This was the first misunderstanding between Jesus and his disciples.
-At present, it is only a question of a small divergence.
-Later on, in the Gospel of Mark, this misunderstanding, in spite of the many advertences of Jesus, will grow and will practically become almost a break between Jesus and the disciples (cf. Mk 8, 14-21.
-32-33; 9, 32; 14, 27).
-Today also, there are some misunderstandings on the way of the proclamation of the Good News.
-Mark helps one to be attentive to the divergences so as not to allow them to grow until they produce a break.
+This was the first misunderstanding between Jesus and His disciples.
+At present, it is only a question of a small difference.
+Later on, in the Gospel of Mark, this misunderstanding will grow and will practically become a break between Jesus and the disciples (cf. Mk 8:14-21,32-33; 9:32; 14:27).
+Today, there are some misunderstandings along the way in the proclaiming the Good News.
+Mark helps one to be attentive to the differences.

 4) Personal questions

 • Jesus did not come to be served, but to serve.
 Peter’s mother-in-law began to serve.
-And I, do I act in such a way that my life is a service to God and to my brothers and sisters?
+Do I act in such a way that my life is a service to God and to my brothers and sisters?

-• Jesus is conscious, aware of his mission through prayer.
-And my prayer?
+• Jesus is conscious and aware of His mission through prayer.
+Am I?

 5) Concluding prayer